Ramón Vázquez: Managing and coaching career

 In 2018, Vázquez joined the Boston Red Sox as a uniformed member of the coaching staff, under manager Alex Cora.
 During their playing days, Vázquez and Cora had been traded for each other in 2005.
 Through the 2020 season, Vázquez coordinated statistical analysis and advanced scouting data.
 On November 20, 2020, his role was updated to that of quality control coach / interpreter.
 In the first half of August 2021, Vázquez filled in as Boston's first base coach for several games, following the quarantining of regular first base coach Tom Goodwin, who was deemed to be a close contact with bench coach Will Venable after the latter had a positive COVID-19 test.
 On August 30, Vázquez himself tested positive.
 Near the end of September, Vázquez took over as Boston's first base coach in preparation for the playoffs, as MLB mandated that only COVID-vaccinated staff would be allowed in dugouts and on the field during the 2021 postseason, and Boston's regular first base coach (Goodwin) was not in compliance.

 In December 2021, Vázquez was named the first base coach of the Red Sox.
 On November 29, 2022, Vazquez was named the bench coach of the Red Sox.

 On May 19, 2025, Vázquez recorded his first win as a manager when he filled in for Alex Cora (who was away for his daughter's graduation) in a 3−1 win over the New York Mets.
+On April 25, 2026, Vázquez was fired by the Red Sox along with Cora and hitting coach Peter Fatse.